popoveugene/qubership-envgene/docs/envgene-objects.md

 This object describes the composite structure of a solution.
 It contains information about which namespace hosts the core applications that offer essential tools and services for business microservices (`baseline`), and which namespace contains the applications that consume these services (`satellites`).

+The Composite Structure is located in the path `/configuration/environments/<CLUSTER-NAME>/<ENV-NAME>/composite-structure.yml`

 [Composite Structure JSON schema](TBD)

 Example: